-According to EU spirits legislation, brandy is a spirit drink produced from spirits with or without the addition of wine distillate distilled at less than 94.8% vol., provided that such distillate does not exceed 50% of the alcoholic strength by volume of the finished product.
+According to EU spirits legislation, brandy is a spirit drink produced from spirits with or without the addition of wine distillate distilled at less than 94.8% vol., provided that this distillate does not exceed 50% of the alcoholic strength by volume of the finished product.
 The term brandy was first used by the German brandy producer Hugo Johann Asbach (1868-1935) in 1896, who called his product Cognac-Weinbrand (from 1919, however, the use of the term Cognac was banned outside France).
-By definition, the term brandy is actually an exception, because otherwise only those distillate products are called brandy that have been distilled from mash, such as grape brandy.
-However, such a brandy is not matured in oak barrels in the same way as wine brandy and is therefore also called " Klarer aus Wein" (clear wine brandy) due to its light colour.
+By definition, the term brandy is actually an exception, because otherwise only those distillate products are called brandy that were distilled from mash, such as grape brand y or fruit brandies (raspberry, cherry, apricot, etc.).
+Such a brandy, however, is not matured in oak barrels in the same way as wine brandy and, because of its light colour, is also called " Klarer aus Wein" (clear wine brandy).

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten